DocketNumber: CV-93-0385-PR

 JoEmma and Ray cohabitated for six months beginning in 1985 or 1986.
 They shared an apartment with, among others, two brothers, Roberto and Juan.
 Unknown to Ray, JoEmma also was having sexual relations with Roberto.
 When Ray learned of this, he ordered JoEmma and Roberto to move out.
 At that time, JoEmma was carrying Ray's child, although Ray claims he was unaware of the pregnancy.
 A short time after JoEmma gave birth to a daughter in February 1987, she and Roberto moved to Florida, where JoEmma had another child, this time by Roberto.
 When Ray spoke to his former roommate Juan in 1987, Juan told him that JoEmma had given birth to Maria, and that Maria looked a lot like Ray.

 JoEmma returned to Phoenix with her two children but was unable to adequately care for them.
 After numerous referrals to Child Protective Services, the children were placed in DES custody.
-DES began dependency proceedings
+DES began dependency proceedings[1] in June 1988, naming Ray as Maria's father.
+JoEmma confirmed this but gave DES no information on Ray's whereabouts.
+DES could not locate Ray, and in September 1989 filed a petition to terminate Ray's parental rights on the ground of abandonment.
+See A.R.S. § 8-533(B)(1).[2]
+After a hearing in November 1989, the court granted the petition.

 About a month before the court terminated Ray's parental rights, in October 1989, Ray fortuitously encountered JoEmma at a bus stop in downtown Phoenix, where he asked JoEmma if he was Maria's father.
 JoEmma admitted he was, and although she knew Maria was in foster care in Phoenix, she told Ray that Maria was in Oregon with her grandmother.
 She did not tell Ray that a termination petition was pending, and Ray did not ask JoEmma how he could contact her or his daughter, now two and one-half years old.
 That was the last time Ray saw JoEmma.

-Almost a year later, Ra.y unexpectedly encountered Roberto at a grocery store.
+Almost a year later, Ray unexpectedly encountered Roberto at a grocery store.
 Roberto told Ray that JoEmma had placed both daughters for adoption in Phoenix.
 In September 1990, eleven months after JoEmma told Ray about his daughter, Ray discussed this situation with a cousin who was a DES foster parent.
 The cousin learned that Maria was in DES custody and that the foster parents with whom Maria had been placed were in the process of adopting her.

 Ray appealed from the termination order.
-The court of appeals held that to prove abandonment, DES must show “clear and convincing evidence of intentional conduct on the part of the parent which evinces a purpose to forego all parental duties and relinquish all parental claims—” Maricopa County Juvenile No. JS-8&90, mem. dec. at 7 (emphasis in original).
-Using this definition, the court found that there was not clear and convincing evidence of intent to abandon because Ray did not have sufficient reason to believe that he had a child, and when he did discover that fact, he “expressed concern for the child.”
-Id. at 12 (“The appellant’s statements and actions are not consistent with ... those of a parent intending to abandon his child.”)
-Accordingly, the court of appeals reversed the trial court’s ruling, finding that the trial court abused its discretion when it found abandonment.
+The court of appeals held that to prove abandonment, DES must show "clear and convincing evidence of intentional conduct on the part of the parent which evinces a purpose to forego all parental duties and relinquish all parental claims...."
+Maricopa County Juvenile No. JS-8490, mem. dec. at 7 (emphasis in original).
+Using this definition, the court found that there was not clear and convincing evidence of intent to abandon because Ray did not have sufficient reason to believe that he had a child, and when he did discover that fact, he "expressed concern for the child."
+Id. at 12 ("The appellant's statements and actions are not consistent with ... those of a parent intending to abandon his child.")
+Accordingly, the court of appeals reversed the trial court's ruling, finding that the trial court abused its discretion when it found abandonment.

 Ray presents two arguments.
 First, he claims that he could not have abandoned Maria because he did not know about her, and after discovering that he had a daughter, he had no way to find her.
 He also argues that after learning of Maria, he believed that JoEmma's family was adequately caring for her.
 As soon as he discovered that Maria was a ward of the state, he tried to find her.
 Ray claims that his rights may not be terminated unless there is evidence that he did not intend to reserve the right to reclaim Maria.
 He argues, and we assume, that this record shows no such intent.